amelielabs/amelie-docs/content/sql/types/json.md

 more values.
 Index operator **`[`** can be used to access array value by index.
 Array can contain values of any other type.

-[Array Functions](/docs/sql/functions/array) can be used to do basic operations using JSON arrays.

 Unary curly brackets **`{}`** operator can be used to create an object.
 An object can have zero or more values.
 Each value expected to have a unique key, but this is not enforced.
 The dot operator **`.`** and index operator **`[`** can access the object value by key.